invertase/react-native-firebase-docs/docs/auth/reference/auth.md

 Asynchronously signs in as an anonymous user.

-This method will be deprecated and will be updated to resolve with a `firebase.auth.UserCredential` as is returned in [ref auth.Auth#signInAnonymouslyAndRetrieveData].
+This method will be deprecated and will be updated to resolve with a `firebase.auth.UserCredential` as is returned in [ref auth.auth#signInAnonymouslyAndRetrieveData].

 If there is already an anonymous user signed in, that user will be returned; otherwise, a new anonymous user identity will be created and returned.